melROLL/SpaghettiCode_alla_CarBanana/README.md

 * You can add a USB webcam by choosing the selection in the menu.
 Your camera service will be setup in /etc/systemd/system/cam_octoprint.service, and will be started upon boot
 * NOTE: RPi cameras are not supported through this method, but can be installed manually.

+## Kiosk installer for banana pi
+Small installer script to setup a minimal kiosk with Chromium for banana pi.
+This installer isbased on : (http://willhaley.com/blog/debian-fullscreen-gui-kiosk/).

+### how to use it
+* Login as root or with root permissions
+* Download this installer, make it executable and run it

+  `wget https://raw.githubusercontent.com/josfaber/debian-kiosk-installer/master/kiosk-installer.sh; chmod +x kiosk-installer.sh; ./kiosk-installer.sh`

 # After Eatin the carbanana put your Programing socks on and it is Coding Time !!!

 <p align="center">